Eagles of Death Metal: Heart On (2008–2009)

 On October 21, 2008, ahead of their third album release, the band performed a live concert at the Hollywood & Highland Virgin Megastore in Los Angeles for the launch of the video game Midnight Club: Los Angeles.
 The first single from the third album, Wannabe in L.A., is also in the game.
 The song is also featured in the music rhythm game Guitar Hero 5 and the racing game DiRT 2.
 "I'm Your Torpedo" and "High Voltage" were also featured in the 2009 Austin set film, Whip It.
 Furthermore, "Now I'm A Fool" was used in the 2012 film Silver Linings Playbook.
 The track "High Voltage" from Heart On was featured in an online campaign for Head & Shoulders in 2010.

 Their third album, titled Heart On, was released on October 28, 2008 (November 4, 2008 in Canada), and was accompanied by a North American tour.
 On February 4, 2009, the band performed on a live webcast for Fuel.tv as part of their Heart On tour and performed as a warm up act on tour with Arctic Monkeys.

 In 2010, touring bassist Brian O'Connor was diagnosed with cancer and had to undergo chemotherapy.
 Josh Homme, along with Dave Grohl and John Paul Jones, announced a concert at the Brixton Academy in London to raise money for O'Connor's treatment.
 Abby Travis filled in on the bass while O'Connor recovered.
 In September 2011, Hughes released his debut solo album, Honkey Kong, under the sobriquet Boots Electric.

 Zipper Down (2013–2015)

-On October 19, 2013, Hughes posted a video of studio footage on his Instagram account, specifying that a new album was in the works.
-Homme announced that the band would play two headliner shows in the United Kingdom, one at the KOKO in London and one at The Garage in Glasgow.
+On October 19, 2013, Hughes posted a video of studio footage on his Instagram, specifying that a new album was in the works.
+Homme announced that the band would play two headliner shows in the United Kingdom, one at the KOKO in London, and one at The Garage in Glasgow.
 Homme later confirmed that the band was playing the second stage at the Download Festival.
 In June 2015, the band announced that their next album, Zipper Down, would be released on October 2.
 The first single from the album, titled "Complexity", was made available for streaming on Pitchfork Media's website.